 This topic describes the following features:

-To restore a document session, do the following:
+To restore a document session:

 2. The Documents Sessions window opens with a list of your recent sessions.
 Note that if one of the sessions is running on another SSMS instance, you cannot activate it or perform any action with it in your current SSMS instance - it is disabled.